sophiahuangg/interviews/README.md

 1. No usage of a pre-built API wrapper built for FRED is allowed for any reason.
 This includes looking at any source code for said wrappers
 2. No collaboration is permitted
 3. If you get anything from online, cite it and explain what is happening at each step with comments.
 If we find plagiarized code that is completely uncommented, we will assume you do not actually understand what your code is doing.
 4. Do not write your API key explicitly in any scripts.
-Instead, include your API key in a `.env` file and either source it in the shell you are running your script with before running it (via `source /path/to/file/.env`) or (preferably) using the [`python-dotenv`](https://pypi.org/project/python-dotenv/) package.
-An example of how to use it is below:
+Instead, include your API key in a `.env` file and either source it in the shell you are running your script with before running it (via `source /path/to/file/.env`) or using the [`python-dotenv`](https://pypi.org/project/python-dotenv/) package.
+An example of how to use it is below.

+The reason for the final rule is that our repositories are public -- we do not want API keys sitting out in the open. `.env` files are listed under our `.gitignore` file, so these files will not end up in any remote repository.

 # Some Tips

 1. You will be pulling multiple series.
 Any time you need to do something more than once, use or write a function for it!
-Bonus points for type hints
+Bonus points for type hints and good documentation (docstrings and comments in the code)
 2. Rather than hard-coding the URL in, use the `params` argument in `requests.get()`, which will form the URL for you (see example below -- or the [requests docs](https://docs.python-requests.org/en/master/user/quickstart/)).
 3. You don't need to do anything super complicated -- remember that this is meant to test your core competencies, not if you can build a complex system from scratch.
-We do not need you to write a fully functioning API wrapper, just something that accomplishes this task.
+We do not need you to write a fully functioning API wrapper, just something that accomplishes this particular task.
 4. If you are using Python, the only packages you should need are `pandas`, `matplotlib.pyplot`, and `requests`.
 You will also need `load_dotenv()` from the `dotenv` package -- as shown above.
 You are welcome to use more libraries for plot styling or anything else (`seaborn`, for example) -- but that is up to your discretion
 5. Style points matter in your plots!
 We are looking for, among other things, good data communication.
-Play around with the plot styling options for a bit!
+Play around with the plot styling options for a bit (but don't stress it too much)!
-6. Comment, comment, comment -- code means nothing if you can't understand it
+6. Comment, comment, comment -- code only you can understand is useless code
 7. Along that line, try to make your code as readable as possible -- we do have to read it after all :)

 Crude example of using `requests.get()` and `load_dotenv()`: